tsriram/15puzzle/README.md

 ```bash
 bubblewrap build
 ```
-You will be promted to app key input.
+You will be promoted to app key input.

 ### Keystore
 Keystore is in "android.keystore" in /

 Password: 3456782134

+bubblewrap update --skipVersionUpgrade --manifest=twa-manifest.json